mickem/nscp-docs/reference/windows/CheckSystem.rst

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    alias          The counter alias
-    counter        The counter name
-    time           The time for rrd checks
-    value          The counter value (either float or int)
-    value_f        The counter value (force float value)
-    value_i        The counter value (force int value)
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.